PipeRift/rift/content/docs/development/setup.md

 Rift uses a custom build process for LLVM which comes packed conveniently with the project, but requires manual setup.

-This build can be easily triggered running the script `python Programs/SetupLLVM.py`.
+This build can be easily triggered running the script `python3 Tools/SetupLLVM.py`.

 Sit and get comfortable, this might take a while.